|North East England Branch

 Butterflies of the Wider Countryside Survey

 The method involves making a minimum of two visits to a randomly selected square (squares are selected randomly by the survey managers; recorders can choose from a list of pre-selected squares) between May and August to count butterflies along two 1km survey lines running roughly north-south through the square.
-The survey is co-ordinated centrally by Butterfly Conservation but with the help of a WCBS Champion in each Branch.
+The survey is co-ordinated centrally by Butterfly Conservation but with the help of a WCBS Champion in each Branch; in North East England the WCBS Champion is Val Standen.
 The aim is to re-survey all of the squares in the survey, using the same methodology, every year.
 Further details are given here.

 'Casual records' refers to records of butterflies made other than through a transect scheme.
 Although the information collected in this way is less systematic than that produced from transects it is nevertheless extremely valuable, not least because it tends to produce a much wider coverage of the region than is possible through transects.
-A single data-base of records is maintained for Durham and Northumberland but, for convenience, there are separate Recorders for each county.
-Thus if you live in Durham or Cleveland, North of the Tees you should send all your records either to Ian Waller (electronic submissions) or to Steve le Fleming (paper submissions) and if you live in Northumberland (including Newcastle and North Tyneside) you should send all your records to Michael Perkins.
-Your season's records should be sent in one batch at the end of the season and by 30th November each year.
-A spreadsheet for recording butterflies can be downloaded here.
-The spreadsheet includes further details of what information to record and where to send it including postal addresses for pape-based records.
-We are also grateful to receive details of butterflies seen during the course of the season for posting on the Recent Sightings page of the web-site and these can be sent using the Contact page.
+A single data-base of records is maintained for Durham and Northumberland but a separate Recorder is responsible for each county.
+The Butterfly Recorder for Durham and Northumberland is Steve Kirtley.
+Records can be submitted via the online tool on this website or by e-mail.
+Records can also be submitted via iRecord.
+To avoid duplication of records please use one method only for each record.
+A common e-mail address is used for Northumberland and Durham records: .
+If you are e-mailing a spreadsheet of your records it is most convenient to do this in one batch at the end of the season preferably by 30th November each year.
+Records can be added to the recording tool as you go along.
+A spreadsheet for recording butterflies can be ownloaded here.
+The spreadsheet includes further details of what information to record and where to send it.
+Records submitted via the reporting tool may be viewed via the 'vie butterfly sightings link in the page menu in the left hand margin.

 Moth records are held in separate databases for Durham and Northumberland.
-For County Durham the Recorder is Keith Dover.
+For County Durham the Recorders is Tim Barker .
 A spreadsheet for the submission of moth records from County Durham can be downloaded from here.
-For Northumberland the County Recorder is Tom Tams.
-Full instructions for submitting moth records from Northumberland can be found here at the Northumberland Moths web-site.

 Company limited by guarantee, registered in England (2206468)